- The importance of onboarding

 gives you a nice overview of open and completed tasks.

-How does workflows in Officient workflows work?
+How does the workflow module in Officient work?

 - You will be assigned an overview of workflows per employee via the employee profile.
 There you can see which workflows are running for this employee.
-If you click on one of these workflows, a detail page will open which gives you more insight into which tasks are still to be performed, or which have already been completed.
+If you click on one of these workflows, a detail page will open which gives you more insight into which tasks are still to be done, or which have already been completed.